DanteHealy/Thinking_Hats/README.md

 All the videos which guide the user are as brief whilst being comprehensive as possible and are between 1-3 minutes in duration.

 ### 1.1 Site owner goals
+The purpose of this project was to provide an interactive online training experience which guides the user to complete the process in the correct order.
+The intention of the videos is to provide the user with clear instructions guiding them through the process whilst they record their thoughts.

 ### 1.2 User Goals
 #### The user story envisaged is as follows: